camillefrancq/sml5202-final-francq/page3.md

 <h3>Do's and Dont's for French Greetings</h3>
 The proper etiquette for greeting people in Belgium rdepends on a few factors.
-While it’s expected and considered polite to greet everyone, from colleagues to shopkeepers, the way you greet each person depends on your relationship with them and the social setting.
+While it is expected and considered polite to greet everyone, from colleagues to shopkeepers, the way you greet each person depends on your relationship with them and the social setting.
 For example…
 <ul>
  <li><strong>Les bises (kisses)</strong> are a typical greeting when meeting friends in Belgium.</li>
  <li>A <strong>handshake</strong> is a greeting that is reserved for formal or business settings.